 These carpets are ideal for formal rooms.
 They have a dense and elegant appearance.
 They are considered higher-end carpets and are usually constructed well (this doesn’t mean you can ignore the other carpet specifications).
 The downside of this design is that it shows imperfections easily.
 Stains stand out, as do vacuum streaks and footprints.

 Have a formal room or dining room where you don’t expect spills?
 Plush might be your perfect carpet.

 Everyone loves a throw-back shag, even if you don’t think it would fit in with your home.

 Shag has long fibers that give it an informal and playful bend to the carpet.
 It’s the opposite of the well-groomed, upright appearance of plush carpet.
 If you grew up in the 70s, you knew at least one home that sported shag.

 As far as performance goes, shag is middle of the road.
 Some people feel it can have a worn out appearance prematurely, but generally, the carpet’s durability depends on how well it is made and not the shag style.

 Shag may be difficult to find since its popularity has declined.
 But if you’re in love with the style, it’s worth looking for.

 P.S.
 Sometimes when people say “new shag” or “shaggy carpet,” they aren’t talking about shag.
 They’re talking about frieze because of its knobby appearance.

-Any more questions on types of carpet?
+Any questions on carpet styles?
+Do you have a favorite Berber vs plush, frieze vs plush, etc?
 Let me know in the comments below.